快猫短视频

 Immunotherapy and targeted drug therapy can also cause hair loss, but it happens less often than with chemotherapy.
 If it does happen, it’s more likely to be incomplete (partial) hair loss or hair thinning than total hair loss.
 Hair loss may start later and take longer to recover compared to chemo, because of how immunotherapy and targeted drug therapy works.

-Certain immunotherapies and targeted drug therapies have a higher risk of hair loss:
+Types of immunotherapies and targeted drug therapies that have been shown to be more likely to cause hair loss:

 Hormone (endocrine) therapy